Family History Is History

 And Stories!

 Stories substantiate families and societies with historical context.
-We understand ourselves by reading the history of our families within the context of the environments in which we lived.
+We understand ourselves by reading the history of our families within the context of the environments in which they lived.
 If you have a story to share about one of my ancestors or relatives, I’d love to pass it along.
 Please contact me!

 Correct Me, Please!